Last Updated on September 16, 2022

 Macy’s Diversity Program

 Diversity is very important to Macy’s, they understand that their customer base is diverse, so they make an effort to include diversity in their vendors and suppliers.
 Certified minority- or women-owned enterprises based in the United States may qualify for the Macy’s, Inc. Supplier Diversity Program.
-You can reach out to Macy’s about being a part of this diversity program by emailing them [email protected].
+You can reach out to Macy’s about being a part of this diversity program by emailing them at email@example.com.

 Connect With A Buyer Directly

 Connecting with a buyer is a lot easier said than done.
 Reach out to Macy’s corporate office directly and ask to speak with a buyer over the category of your products.
 If you are not able to talk with the buyers on the phone, then ask for their names and email address.
 Write an email to the buyer, including information on your brand and its capabilities.
 Be sure also to include a product catalog showing off your selection of goods.
-Also, try using LinkedIn to find the buyers and reaching out to them through that platform.
+Also, try using LinkedIn to find buyers and reach out to them through that platform.

 Prepare Your Pitch

-Before you reach out to Macy’s buyers, you should prepare with your “pitch.”
+Before you reach out to Macy’s buyers, you should prepare your “pitch.”
 Put together the facts about your company, including your production volume, other big retailers you sell with, inventory practices, and connection capabilities.

 Once you have established a relationship with a buyer and have decided to move forward with selling your products on the Macy’s website, you will move on to the onboarding process.